Ltei/cumath/README.md

 /!\ This library is still under developement!

-/!\ The detection of cuda compatible c compiler is very basic and only works for linux, if it doesn't work for you, you can try to comment this line in build.rs : "std::env::set_var("CXX", get_ccbin().unwrap());"
+/!\ The detection of cuda compatible c compiler is very basic and only works for linux, if it doesn't work for you, you can try to comment this line in build.rs : "std::env::set_var("CXX", get_ccbin().unwrap());" to put the name of your C compiler

 ## Implemented :